MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1714-flags-enums-should-have-plural-names.md

 ## Cause

-A public enumeration has the <xref:System.FlagsAttribute?displayProperty=fullName> and its name does not end in 's'.
+An enumeration has the <xref:System.FlagsAttribute?displayProperty=fullName> and its name does not end in 's'.

+By default, this rule only looks at externally visible enumerations, but this is [configurable](#configurability).

 ## Rule description